-Many new parents view caring for a new family member as a difficult task.
+Many new parents view caring for a new family member as complex.

-Certainly your baby is absolutely gorgeous and probably the smallest and sweetest human ever born, but even the most impressive babies need a little grooming every now and then.
+Indeed, your baby is gorgeous and probably the most minor and sweetest human ever born, but even the most impressive babies need a little grooming now and then.

 And, as you’ve already realized, newborns don’t come with manuals, so some expert tips have been put together to help keep your baby looking (and feeling) as good as possible.